berksengul17/Tic-Tac-Toe/README.md

 * Learned how to make word floating word animation
 * Learned the minimax algorithm and how to apply it
 * Learned how to make customized radio buttons
-* Used factory functions and module patterns
+* Used factory functions and the module pattern